pascalheidmann/doctrine-orm/docs/en/reference/working-with-associations.rst

     that may lead to database-specific comparison or sorting rules being applied, or to database-level values being different from object field values.

-    Provide accessor methods or property hooks for all entity fields used in criteria expressions, and implement those methods in a way that their return value is the same as the database-level value.
+    Provide accessor methods for all entity fields used in criteria expressions, and implement those methods in a way that their return value is the same as the database-level value.